 This course is a general intro to video production with an emphasis in journalistic news writing, compiling and distribution.
 You will gain experience in television and broadcast productions in the studio and out in the field.
 You will learn many of its different facets including but not limited to camera, audio, graphics, editing and directing.
 There will also be learning experiences as on air talent.
-Students will learn the craft of video production and the different aspects associated with a

-1/2 credit Open to: 10th, 11th & 12th broadcast; compile, write, edit and distribute newsworthy information; work together as a team in the studio and on location to produce quality work that can be aired; and produce daily high school announcements and news.
+Students will learn the craft of video production and the different aspects associated with a broadcast; compile, write, edit and distribute newsworthy information; work together as a team in the studio and on location to produce quality work that can be aired; and produce daily high school announcements and news.
 Teacher approval required for enrollment.